 1. Velocity

-Velocity is an effective metric when used in the context of a single team.
-By continuously measuring velocity, you get better at setting sprint goals and sprint capacity planning.
-Unfortunately, many software teams routinely abuse this metric and suffer the consequences of doing so.
+Software velocity is an effective metric when used in the context of a single team.
+By continuously measuring velocity, you get better at setting goals and sprint capacity planning.
+Unfortunately, many software teams routinely abuse this metric and suffer the consequences.
+A common mistake is using velocity to compare teams and as a performance indicator–which can damage team morale and (incorrectly) motivate developers to game the metric.

 2. Cycle Time